 Physical examination

 A physical examination should be carried out to exclude underlying pathology.
 For example, petechiae, purpura, ecchymoses or gum bleeding might suggest a bleeding disorder.
+However, the clinical history is a much stronger predictor of an underlying bleeding disorder and the absence of such physical exam signs does not rule out the presence of a bleeding disorder.
 General examination should focus on excluding systemic disorders such as thyroid disease, hyperandrogenism or Cushing’s.
 Abdominal and pelvic examination is usually recommended to assess for pelvic tumours and other specific pathologies.

 Investigations